hanthedeveloper/ecole-42-libft/README.md

 ## AI usage

 AI was used to review the project against the 42 Norm after the implementation was written.
+AI also was used to fill in the gaps in the subject PDF where it lacked details.
 It was not used to write the function implementations themselves.